French Present Tense 101: What You Should Know

 Types of French Verbs

-To conjugate verbs in the French present tense, you need to know the right ending.
+To conjugate verbs in the French present tense, you first need to know about the different types of verbs.
 There are two types of verbs in French: regular and irregular.

-1. Regular verbs are easy to learn since they follow fixed patterns.
-There are three different regular verbs endings that you should learn.
+Regular verbs are easy to learn since they follow a fixed conjugation pattern.
+There are three different types of regular verbs:

 Regular Verbs With an -er Ending

-About 90% of French verbs have an -er ending.
+About 90% of French verbs end in -er.